contentauth/c2pa-python/docs/working-stores.md

 ### Restoring a working store from archive

 There are two ways to load a working store from an archive.
-They differ in whether the builder's context (settings) is preserved.
+They differ in whether the builder's current context (settings) is preserved or not.

-#### `with_archive()` — recommended
+#### `with_archive()`

-Use `with_archive()` when you need the restored builder to use specific settings (thumbnail configuration, claim generator info, intent, verification options, and so on).
+Use `with_archive()` when you need the restored builder to use specific settings that you put on the Builder on instanciation by using a context as parameter of the Builder constructor.
 Create a `Builder` with a `Context` first, then call `with_archive()` to load the archived manifest definition into it.
 The archive replaces only the manifest definition; the builder's context and settings are preserved.

 ```py
 # Create context with custom settings